Estate Planning Basics

 At Ransmeier & Spellman P.C., we understand that you want to dictate where your money and belongings will go after you’ve passed away.
 We also know that you might want to have health care directives in place and money set aside in case you need additional health care as you get older.
 If you do, then know that this is all a natural part of estate planning – a process with which our attorneys are quite familiar.

-Over the last three decades, we’ve helped individuals and families all over New Hampshire and in parts of New England address their end-of-life legal needs.
+Over the last four decades, we’ve helped individuals and families all over New Hampshire and in parts of New England address their end-of-life legal needs.
 We’ve helped them draft the most basic parts of an estate plan, such as:

 - Powers of attorney